marcoderama/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

  * reject the events, but not snapshots (rejections are not supported for snapshots in the original api).
  * set your own [policy](#setting-your-own-policy-for-the-storage) which emulates the work of the storage.
 Policy determines what to do when persistence needs to execute some operation on the storage (i.e. read, delete, etc.).
- * get all the events/snapshots persisted in the storage
+ * get all the events/snapshots persisted in the storage.
- * put the events/snapshots in the storage to test recovery
+ * put the events/snapshots in the storage to test recovery.

 #### Setting your own policy for the storage

 You can implement and set your own policy for the storage to control its actions on particular operations, for example you can fail or reject events on your own conditions.
 Implement the @apidoc[ProcessingPolicy[EventStorage.JournalOperation]] @scala[trait]@java[interface] for event storage or @apidoc[ProcessingPolicy[SnapshotStorage.SnapshotOperation]] @scala[trait]@java[interface] for snapshot storage,
-and set it with `withPolicy()` method.
+and set it with the `withPolicy()` method.

 Scala
 :  @@snip [TestKitExamples.scala](/akka-docs/src/test/scala/docs/persistence/testkit/TestKitExamples.scala) { #policy-test }